Common Home Electrical Issues and Questions

-Most homes these days are equipped with Ground Fault Circuit Interrupts, or GFCI for short, in the kitchen and bathroom.
+Most homes these days are equipped with Ground Fault Circuit Interrupter, or GFCI for short, in the kitchen and bathroom.
+Well, that may sound weird, but they are there to make sure you don’t end up zapped like one of those cartoon characters in the Looney Tunes.
 These are specialized outlets that detect changes in the current flowing through the outlet.
-When the flow changes, usually because of moisture, the GFCI “senses” it and shuts off the current.
+When the flow changes, usually because of moisture (and sometimes wiring issues or circuit overload), the GFCI “senses” it and shuts off the current.

 There are two main reasons your kitchen or bathroom GFCI outlet is not working: